-The initial formal publication of the approach developed here is in the paper, "Progress Report: Protected Change-Tracking."
+The authoritative formal publication of the approach developed here is in the paper, "Progress Report: Protected Change-Tracking."

 Development of Protected Change-Tracking (PCT) as an extension for OpenDocument starts with determination of feasibility for implementation by adaptation of existing ODF-based software.

 There are two parts to the first stage:

 - Determination that PCT protected-change markers in ODF document elements do not disrupt any non-PCT consumers, whether or not markers are preserved.
 The markers will be seen as foreign attributes and should be ignored.